Last modified 2022-05-05.

 Last week someone asked me how much I programmed, or even if I actively programmed anymore.
-I recognized that the 20-something-year-old who asked me the question did not believe that people over 40 are capable of being skilled in relevant technology or productive programmers.
+I recognized that the 20-something-year-old who asked me the question did not believe that people over 40 are capable of being skilled in relevant technology or productive programmers … and I am more than 50% older than that!
 Like all types of bigotry, ageism is ugliest when it is delivered with self-righteousness.

 The resulting summary of commit statistics is intended to be placed near the top of one's resume.